emissary-ingress/emissary/docs/how-to/statistics.md

 # Statistics and Monitoring

-Ambassador is an API Gateway for microservices built on [Envoy](https://lyft.github.io/envoy/).
+Ambassador is an API gateway for microservices built on [Envoy](https://lyft.github.io/envoy/).
 A key feature of Envoy is the observability it enables by exposing a multitude of statistics about its own operations.
 Ambassador makes it easy to direct this information to a statistics and monitoring tool of your choice.

 As an example, for a given service `usersvc`, here are some interesting statistics to investigate: